sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 as a protection measure, retry, relaunch or fallback, in case the intended function cannot be performed or fails.

+## fallbacks

+Prepare a list of possible fall back option in case that the expected function cannot be performed.

 ## circuit breakers

 in case several continous failures in an inteded function, abort and consider rescue action like reboot drivers, or reboot the system.